liferay/liferay-docs/develop/tutorials/articles/200-integrating-with-front-end-frameworks/03-integrating-with-angular-js.markdown

         	bootstrapRequire.default('#<portlet:namespace />-root');
         </aui:script>

-Now you know how to use Angular JS in your projects!
+Now you know how to use Angular in your projects!

 ## Related Topics